thecodingmachine/symfony-vuejs/README.md

 > Edit the `.env.dist` by updating the default values of `DOMAIN`, `MYSQL_DATABASE` and `APP_SECRET`
 > environment variables.

-Next make sure that there is no application running on port 80 (Vagrant users can skip this check).
+Next make sure there is no application running on port 80 (Vagrant users can skip this check).

 Good?
 You may now start all the Docker containers with the following commands: